pkhokhali/trishanacademy/README.md

-# Excellence Academy - School Website
+# Trishan Academy - School Website

 A modern, responsive school website built with React and Vite, designed for deployment on Vercel.